We always look for ways to share and collaborate. Whether you intend to request material from our Bio-Bank, or are in need of Diagnostic Services.

 J Neuroimmune Pharmacol.
 2013 Jun;8(3):715-26.

 Under the genetics program, BPRC monkey colonies are genetically characterized.
-The research is focused on the major histocompatibility complex (MHC), which is a polygenic and polymorphic genomic region encoding the cell surface expressed molecules that present antigens to the immune system.
+One part of the research is focused on the major histocompatibility complex (MHC), which is a polygenic and polymorphic genomic region encoding the cell surface expressed molecules that present antigens to the immune system.
+The other part of the research is focussed on characterisation of the killer-cel immunoglobulin-like recepetor (KIR) expressed on natural killer (NK) cells.
+KIR is a ligand for MHC molecules.
+KIR molecules are scanning for the presence or absence of MHC on cells, for instance as a result of cancer or a viral infection, and take care of the elimination of these type of cells from the body.

 Refinement and Reduction

 At this level susceptibility and resistance to disease as well as the response to vaccines by the adaptive immune system is regulated.
-Of more recent date is the characterization of killer cell immunoglobulin-like receptors, which are key-regulatory molecules of innate immune functions.
 The main purpose of the genetics program is thus the definition of the most suitable animals for a specific research line, which will lead to a Refinement and Reduction of the animals used in experiments.

 AIDS-protective HLA-B*27/B*57 and chimpanzee MHC class I molecules target analogous conserved areas of HIV-1/SIVcpz.